ka-de/cringe.live/content/docs/yiff_toolkit/comfyui/Optimizing ComfyUI Load Times.md

 +    return res
 ```

-and then compress it with:
+and then compress your spellbook with:

 ```bash
 gzip -k custom_nodes/ComfyUI-Custom-Scripts/user/autocomplete.txt